dappsnation/ng-rive/libs/ng-rive/README.md

 #### Input
 - `[name]`: The name of the animation in the file loaded by the canvas.
 - `[index]` The index of the animation in the file loaded by the canvas (used if name is not provided).
-- `[mode]`: Force a mode: `"one-shot"`, `"loop"` or `"ping-pong"` (if `undefined`, default mode is used).
 - `[mix]`: The weight of this application over another in the same `Artboard`.

+⚠️ **Deprecated**: These input will be remove in the next version
+- [mode]: Force a mode: "one-shot", "loop" or "ping-pong" (if undefined, default mode is used).
-- `[autoreset]`: If `true`, will reset the animation to `start` when done (only for `one-shot` mode).
+- [autoreset]: If true, will reset the animation to start when done (only for one-shot mode).

 #### Output
 - `(load)`: Emitted the loaded `LinearAnimation`.

-### Player Mode or Default
-Rive automatically apply the loop, ping-pong, speed and other property by default in the runtime.
-Setting the `mode` property will override the default behavior.

-Using `mode` might create conflict with default behavior.
-Known conflicts are:
-- using a "loop" mode with an animation that is already a loop will fail if speed is negative
+- `(timeChange)`: Emitted just before refreshing the canvas when `play` is true.
+This output will be triggered for every frame if listened to.
+As every output create a rendering cycle, use it with care.

 ----
 ## Node